INFURA/ethdenver-2019/docs/extended/description.md

 could be a lot of backend calls against the node.
 In order to reduce the number of calls against the backend node, there is a hard limit to the number of blocks that can be returned by the EthQL server.

+EthQL extended is currently limited to Query operations only.
+Mutations are a planned addition, but are not currently part of the application